 These District of North Vancouver 'Supplemental Standard Detail Drawings' (SSDD) are to be used in conjunction with Master Municipal Construction Documents (MMCD) Platinum Edition produced by the Master Municipal Construction Documents Association dated 2009 Standard Detail Drawings.
 Any MMCD Standard Detail Drawings not amended herein are adopted as published in the Master Municipal Specifications (2009).
-Where there are conflicts or discrepancies between these District of North Vancouver 'Supplemental Standard Detail Drawings' and the MMCD 'Standard Detail Drawings', the District of North Vancouver 'Supplemental Standard Detail Drawings' and the MMCD betail Drawings' will take precedence.
+Where there are conflicts or discrepancies between these District of North Vancouver 'Supplemental Standard Detail Drawings' and the MMCD 'Standard Detail Drawings', the District of North Vancouver 'Supplemental Standard Detail Drawings' will take precedence.

-2.0 TABLE OF CONTENTS - new section added to MMCD

-2.1 Drawing Table of Contents - Major Sections - new section added to MMCD
+- 2.0 TABLE OF CONTENTS new section added to MMCD - 2.1 Drawing Table of Contents Major Sections new section added to MMCD